Skip to content

 #Frequently Asked Questions

-The DDE setting is probably disabled.
-Open Excel from the Start menu, go to File > Options > Advanced, scroll to General, and uncheck “Ignore other applications that use Dynamic Data Exchange (DDE).”
-If that doesn’t fix it, try disabling hardware graphics acceleration in the same Advanced menu under Display.
+DDE is probably off.
+Open Excel from the Start menu, go to File > Options > Advanced, scroll to the General section, and uncheck “Ignore other applications that use Dynamic Data Exchange (DDE).”
+If that doesn’t clear the blank screen, flip on Disable hardware graphics acceleration in the same Advanced menu under Display, then restart Excel.

-Yes.
+Yes, in most cases.
 Go to File > Open > Browse, select the corrupted file, click the arrow next to the Open button, and pick Open and Repair.
-Choose Repair first for a full recovery with formatting intact.
-If Repair fails, Extract Data saves cell values and formulas but drops charts, macros, and conditional formatting.
+Choose Repair first because it attempts the fullest recovery and keeps formatting intact.
+If Repair fails, click Extract Data, which saves cell values and formulas but drops charts, macros, and conditional formatting from the workbook.

 Hold Ctrl and double-click the Excel shortcut.
-Click Yes when prompted.
+Click Yes when the Safe Mode prompt appears.

 COM add-ins from third-party software.
-PDF converters, CRM plugins, and security tools install add-ins that conflict with each other.
-Disable all COM add-ins through File > Options > Add-ins.
+PDF converters, CRM plugins, and security tools install add-ins that load at startup and conflict with each other.
+Disable all COM add-ins through File > Options > Add-ins, restart Excel, and re-enable them one at a time until the hang comes back.

 Sometimes.
 Go to Settings > Apps > Installed apps, find Microsoft Office, and select Modify.
-Quick Repair takes about 2 minutes.
-Online Repair redownloads all Office components and takes 10-15 minutes but fixes deeper problems.
+Quick Repair runs in about 2 minutes without touching your preferences.
+Online Repair redownloads every Office component and takes 10 to 15 minutes, but it fixes deeper installation damage that Quick Repair misses.

-Repair preserves formulas, values, and most formatting.
+Repair keeps formulas, values, and most formatting.
 Extract Data keeps values and formulas but drops charts, conditional formatting, and macros.

 Open Settings > Apps > Default apps.
 On Windows 11, click “Choose defaults by file type,” search for .xlsx, and set it to Microsoft Excel.
 On Windows 10, click “Set defaults by app” and find Excel.
-You may also need to repeat this for .xls and .xlsm file types if you work with older Excel formats.
+Repeat the same steps for .xls and .xlsm if you work with older or macro-enabled Excel formats.

 Yes.
 Malware corrupts file headers, changes registry keys, and installs rogue add-ins.
-Run a full antivirus scan first, then open Excel in Safe Mode to check for malicious add-ins.
-If the file itself is infected, restore from a clean backup.
+Run a full antivirus scan first, then open Excel in Safe Mode to rule out malicious add-ins.
+If the file itself is infected rather than the app, restore the workbook from a clean backup.

 Fone.tips Editorial Team